 The bishop’s understanding and empathy apparently touched the crowd.

-“Then I said, ‘I will not insult you by saying that because you have an extra dinner, a few hours’ respite from your toil, and a little fresh air and sunshine, you ought to have a joyful Thanksgiving today.
-If I should talk thus, you would be ready to ask me how I would like to change places with you.
+“Then I said, ‘I will not insult you by saying that because you have an extra dinner, a few hours’ respite from your toil, and a little fresh air and sunshine, you ought to have a joyful Thanksgiving.
+If I (did), you ask me how I would like to change places with you.
 You would despise me, and I would despise myself, for indulging in such cant.
 Your lot is a hard one.
 The battle of life has gone against you, whether by your own fault or by hard fortune, it matters not.
 (This) Thanksgiving day finds you locked in here, with broken lives, and wearing the badge of crime,'” he wrote.

 According to Bishop Fitzgerald’s account, people on the stage also wiped tears from their eyes.